Leverage Trading Liquidation Explanation And How To Avoid It

 Related: Liquidation price calculator

-Liquidation in leverage trading is what happens when your leveraged position has lost too much capital and your margin can’t support the overall losses of your account.
-When you get liquidated, all your positions are closed out, and all your funds are lost.
+Liquidation in margin trading is what happens when your position has lost too much capital and your margin can’t support the overall losses of your account.

 This is probably the worst-case scenario for any investor and today we are going to break down exactly what liquidation is and how we can avoid it in the future.
-When it comes to trade management, controlling your risk of liquidation is a priority, even when you are planning your trade.

 You will learn